-- Modified glider: zero points for the task, disqualification from the event on a second offence. - 2.
+- 1. Modified glider: zero points for the task, disqualification from the event on a second offence. - 2.
 All-up weight outside certified weight range: zero points for the task, disqualification from the event on a second offence. - 3.
-Equipment in excess of 33 kg: zero points for the task, disqualification from the event on a second offence. - 4.
+Equipment in excess of 33 kg and all-up weight greater than 95 kg: zero points for the task, disgualification from the event on a second offence. - 4.
 Cloud flying: zero points for the task, disqualification from the event on a second offence. - 5.
 Aggressive or dangerous flying: zero points for the task, disqualification from the event on a second offence. - 6.
 Airspace infringement, horizontal or vertical: 10 points per metre of infringement up to 50 m; zero for the day after that. - 7.
 Track log missing or non-continuous track log when continuous track log is required: zero points for the task. - 8.
-Failure to report back, or late report-back after a task: up to disqualification from the event and possible recovery of S&R costs. - False "Assistance needed" report: If dismissed by the organisation, 1 point, otherwise up to disqualification from the event and possible recovery of S&R costs. - 10.
+Failure to report back, or late report-back after a task: up to disqualification from the event and possible recovery of S&R costs. - 9.
+False "Assistance needed" report: If dismissed by the organisation, 1 point, otherwise up to disqualification from the event and possible recovery of S&R costs. - 10.
 No number, wrong number or number not meeting the requirements: 100 points penalty per task. - 11.
-Failure to wear official sponsor logos or equipment: up to 100 points penalty per task.
+Failure to wear official sponsor logos or equipment: up to 100 points penalty per task. - 12.
+Change of glider during competition not meeting glider change rules: 2% of winner's points on every day the glider is flown.
+If the TD is not notified of the change, then zero points for the day.